NicoOosterwijk/gcs-instance/README.md

 ## How to use
 You should setup your `gcloud` environment first, and you can refer to [here](https://cloud.google.com/compute/docs/gcloud-compute/#auth) to learn more about it.

+The next step will be to create and add your **ssh-key** to the Google Compute Engine metadata.
+Use the [Google Cloud Console](https://console.cloud.google.com) to add your key.

 ## Setup the preferred group_vars, they are by default:
 - Boot disk size: **10Gb**
 - OS: **CentOS 7**